 Political Science Major (B.A.)

 The major program in political science consists of at least 10 courses (40 credits) and not more than 12 courses (48 credits).
 The minimum grade requirement is C- per course.
 Any grade lower will not count toward major.
-Courses are to be distributed in the following way:
+The required minimum overall GPA for major coursework is 2.0.

 |POLT 401||Politics and Society||4|